Skip to main content

 Good health and care in pregnancy are essential for you and your baby and are especially important in early pregnancy.
-This information brochure outlines the key issues in early pregnancy health and care, and what to do next now that you are pregnant.

 When should I see a doctor?

-Ideally, you should see a doctor before you become pregnant to discuss any tests you may need.
-You can also discuss any medical problems, medications, supplements, and general health in pregnancy.
 If this hasn’t happened because your pregnancy was unplanned or unexpected, then when you first find out you are pregnant is an excellent time to visit your GP.
-They can give you important information, answer questions, and discuss the essential routine blood tests in early pregnancy.
-They can also discuss options for care in pregnancy and refer you to whoever will be undertaking your pregnancy care.
+They can give you essential information, answer questions, discuss the routine tests you need in early pregnancy, explain options for care in pregnancy, and refer you to whoever will be undertaking your pregnancy care.

 How is the length of a pregnancy calculated?